ClusterHQ/flocker/docs/gettingstarted/mysql-example.rst

    alice@mercury:~/flocker-mysql$

-As we have above, type in ``quit`` after you've run the ``SELECT`` query to exit the MySQL client.
+.. note:: Type in ``quit`` after you've run the ``SELECT`` query to exit the MySQL client.

 Create a New Deployment Config and Move the Application
 =======================================================

 Download the new deployment configuration and save to your ``flocker-mysql`` directory.
-This new configuration simply tells ``flocker-deploy`` to move our container to a different node, by specifying a new IP address to deploy the application on.
+This new configuration tells ``flocker-deploy`` to move the container to a different node, by specifying a new IP address to deploy the application with.

 :download:`mysql-deployment-moved.yml`

 .. literalinclude:: mysql-deployment-moved.yml
    :language: yaml

-Now run ``flocker-deploy`` on the new config:
+Now run ``flocker-deploy`` with the new configuration files:

 .. code-block:: console

    alice@mercury:~/flocker-mysql$ flocker-deploy mysql-deployment-moved.yml mysql-application.yml
    alice@mercury:~/flocker-mysql$

-Now we'll verify that our application has moved to the other VM:
+Now we'll verify that the application has moved to the other VM:

 .. code-block:: console